How to Deal With Difficult In-Laws: A Practical Guide

 The intrusive parent

 Dropping by unannounced, calling constantly, expecting to be included in decisions about your household, treating your home as an extension of theirs.
 The appropriate response is limit-setting by your partner: clear, specific, and consistent communication about what works and what doesn't.
 The difficulty is usually that your partner has never set these limits before — with your relationship, they're being asked to for the first time.
+They may need support and encouragement to do something that feels, to them, uncomfortable or disloyal.

 The disapproving or critical in-law

 Comments about your choices — your parenting, your home, your career, your appearance.
 Here, two things matter: your partner not laughing along or staying silent when you're being criticized in their presence; and you developing some capacity to not take the bait, because engagement with chronic criticism rarely goes anywhere useful.
+Your partner addressing it clearly — "I'd appreciate if you didn't comment on [specific thing]" — sets the standard.
+You being relatively unrattled by comments that persist demonstrates that the criticism doesn't have the power its maker intends.

 The family that acts as if you don't exist

 Major family decisions made without consulting you, holidays planned without considering your needs, your partner expected to be available regardless of your shared plans.
 This is about your partner's standing up for the relationship — which requires a direct conversation between you and your partner about what you need.
+It also requires your partner to have that conversation with their family: "We make these decisions together now."

 Talking to Your Partner About It